gianscarpe/blog/content/posts/insights_event_hpe_research.md

 Motion Capture systems are based on specialize hardware and a large number of synchronized cameras.
 In this conditions, motions at high speed are hard to capture.
-My research looks for an answer to a common problem in this
+My research looks for an answer to a common problem in these
 applications: **elaborating data at high speed**.
-Event-cameras record movements at high speed efficiently.

 {{< figure src="/ox-hugo/liftingscarpellini_results.png" title="Motion Capture with an event-camera" class="center" width="100%" >}}

+Event-cameras record rapid movements efficiently.
+These devices could be disruptive in motion capture industries, **but first there are some major issues to tackle**:

+-   First, static parts of the body generate no events (as in fig. above).
+This is a major issue, as no information means lower reconstruction accuracy.
+In this case, event-cameras needs some backup from standard RGB cameras
+-   Second, more _smart_ techniques should be proposed to leverage the uniqueness of events.
+In my [previous post about event-cameras]({{< relref "event-cameras" >}}), I explore recent literature related to _event-by-event_ and _group-of-events_ approaches ([Gallego et al. 2020](#org9ef10b7)).

 ## Bibliography {#bibliography}

+<a id="org9ef10b7"></a>Gallego, Guillermo, Tobi Delbruck, Garrick Michael Orchard, Chiara Bartolozzi, Brian Taba, Andrea Censi, Stefan Leutenegger, et al. 2020.
+“Event-Based Vision: A Survey.” _IEEE Transactions on Pattern Analysis and Machine Intelligence_.
+Institute of Electrical and Electronics Engineers (IEEE), 1. <http://dx.doi.org/10.1109/TPAMI.2020.3008413>.

-<a id="org33ec73a"></a>Ionescu, Catalin, Dragos Papava, Vlad Olaru, and Cristian Sminchisescu.
+<a id="orgd15ee43"></a>Ionescu, Catalin, Dragos Papava, Vlad Olaru, and Cristian Sminchisescu.
 2014.
 “Human3.6m: Large Scale Datasets and Predictive Methods for 3d Human Sensing in Natural Environments.” _IEEE Transactions on Pattern Analysis and Machine Intelligence_ 36 (7):1325–39. <https://doi.org/10.1109/tpami.2013.248>.

-<a id="org1d5ad5b"></a>Rebecq, Henri, René Ranftl, Vladlen Koltun, and Davide Scaramuzza.
+<a id="org8111899"></a>Rebecq, Henri, René Ranftl, Vladlen Koltun, and Davide Scaramuzza.
 2019.
 “High Speed and High Dynamic Range Video with an Event Camera.” _IEEE Trans.
 Pattern Anal.
 Mach.
 Intell.
 (T-PAMI)_. <http://rpg.ifi.uzh.ch/docs/TPAMI19%5FRebecq.pdf>.

 [^fn:1]: Link at <https://tub-rip.github.io/eventvision2021/>